top of page

 Why is your research important?

-Characterization is essential for understanding the performance limiting factors for photovoltaic devices, not only for research but also for industry.
+Characterisation is essential for understanding the performance limiting factors for photovoltaic devices, not only for research but also for industry.
 Defects stimulate the recombination of photo-generated charge carriers.
 Therefore, controlling the defects is essential for improving the performance of photovoltaic devices.
-The continuing improvement of photovoltaic materials and device architectures also calls for new characterization techniques.
+The continuing improvement of photovoltaic materials and device architectures also calls for new characterisation techniques.

 Priya Dwivedi closer.jpg